Skip to content

 Cascade will use the credentials provided with the Databricks Instance ID to make an API call to retrieve a bearer Token.

-2) SQL Warehouse Identification
+1) SQL Warehouse Access

 Customer steps